JK-Rolling/DuinoCoinI2C_RPI/README.md

 During setup, Python will auto discover worker CRC8 status.
 This option applies to all workers.

 CRC8 feature is ON by default.
-To disable it, upload sketch with `#define CRC8_EN false`
+To disable it, use `#define CRC8_EN false`

 ## Max Client/Slave